ethereum-oasis-op/baseline/radish34/zkp/README.md

 ##### build

-This instruction builds cargo to be able to run native instructions: `docker-compose exec radish-zkp cd src && ./do build`
+This instruction builds cargo to be able to run native instructions: `docker-compose exec zkp cd src && ./do build`

 Following examples can be run, or custom written as scripts that could be mounted to the container to run one-off instructions.